Oh hasn’t this year been an interesting one, well interesting is one word for it!

 The new version sends Pinners to the profile instead of a URL!
 This, therefore, doesn’t directly drive traffic, instead, this drives someone to follow or interact with a person’s account, suggesting a more hybrid version of the platform is Pinterest’s overall intention.

-Story Pins also feature reactions, another indicator of social interaction
+Story Pins also feature reactions, another indicator of social interaction Story Pins are now officially in BETA as of the 24th September

 SO this says to us that FOLLOWERS BECOMING MUCH MORE IMPORTANT THAN THEY WERE!
 Find out how to maximise this during with my Pinterest support package.